Justice Lords: "A Better World"

-The Justice Lords discover their counterparts when Lord Batman finds the League during an experiment which allowed him to view the alternate universe, as well as be transported there.
+The Justice Lords discover their counterparts when Lord Batman finds the League during an experiment which allowed him to view the alternate universe (later designated Earth-12), as well as be transported there.
 Bored with their own world, the Lords decide to "assist" their counterparts by having their tyranny on the League's world, and trick them into going to the alternate Earth.
 When the League arrives, they are imprisoned and rendered unconscious.
 They are later transferred to cells designed to neutralize their powers, and Lord Batman stays behind to keep watch over them.

-When the rest of the Lords arrive on mainstream Earth, they meet Doomsday, a monstrous fighter who challenges Earth's mightiest combatants and goes on a rampage.
+When the rest of the Lords arrive on the League's Earth, they meet Doomsday, a monstrous fighter who challenges Earth's mightiest combatants and goes on a rampage.
 The Lords, especially Lord Superman, are happy to fight him.
 After a hard fight, Lord Superman lobotomizes Doomsday with his heat vision.
-Lois Lane is surprised by this, and knowing the real Superman, deduces that the Lords are not the League.
+Lois Lane is surprised by this, saying it is unlike him.
+Watching the interview from prison, Lex Luthor immediately recognizes that the Lords are not the League.

 The League escapes from the holding facility when the Flash accelerates his heartbeat to make Lord Batman think that he has flatlined.
-Lord Batman opens the Flash's cell door, is quickly locked in the cell by the Flash and the League escapes.
+Lord Batman opens the Flash's cell door, and is quickly locked in the cell by the Flash and the League escapes.
 Most go to Arkham Asylum to retrieve Hawkgirl, although Batman goes to the Batcave to get the dimensional transporter.
-There Batman and Lord Batman fight, and Batman convinces Lord Batman that the Lords' methods are wrong, after sarcastically saying if his parents were alive, they would be proud of his actions.
+There Batman and Lord Batman fight, and though Lord Batman seemingly convinces Batman that the Lords' methods are right on grounds of preventing events like the deaths of their respective parents, Batman later convinces Lord Batman that the Lords' methods are wrong after sarcastically saying if his parents were alive, they would be proud of his actions.
 Lord Batman saves the League from the alternate Earth's security forces and sends them back to their reality.

-On mainstream Earth, Superman approaches Lex Luthor for help against the Lords, who agrees in exchange for a presidential pardon, and so the League distracts the Lords to allow Luthor to use a power disruptor to permanently strip them of their powers.
+On mainstream Earth, Superman approaches Lex Luthor for help against the Lords, who agrees in exchange for a presidential pardon, and so the League distracts the Lords to allow Luthor to use a power disruptor to permanently remove their powers.
 The Lords are sent back to their Earth, and Luthor expresses his intention to enter politics.